 Permanent Positions

 50.01 Permanent bargaining unit positions deemed, by the Employer to be a vacancy to be filled, will be posted for a minimum of five (5) work days.
-The Union will be notified of the posting.
+The Union and Local Chair will be notified of the posting.

 50.02 Where the Employer deems the relevant skills, qualifications and experience of an internal and an external candidate to be relatively equal, the internal applicant will be given preference.